-Section Sub b-section Legal requirement TPR's guidance How we Comply your scheme and und request pen mei owledge d derstanding juired by nsion board mbers - 60] A member of the pension board of a public service pension scheme must be conversant with: • the rules of the scheme, and • Any document recording policy about the administration of the scheme which is for the time being adopted in relation to the scheme.
-A member of a pension board must have knowledge and understanding of: • the law relating to pensions, and • Any other matters which are prescribed in regulations.
-(1) Schemes should establish and maintain policies and arrangements for acquiring and retaining knowledge and understanding [38].
-(2) Schemes should designate a person to take responsibility for (1) [38].
-(3) Schemes should prepare and keep an updated list of documents with which they consider pension board members need to be conversant [46] (4) Clear guidance on the roles and responsibilities and duties of boards and its members should be set out in scheme documentation [47].
-(5) Schemes should assist pension board members to determine the degree of knowledge and understanding needed [48].
-(6) Schemes should provide board members with the relevant training and support that they require [55].
-(7) Schemes should offer pre-appointment training or arrange for mentoring by existing board members [56].
-(8) Pension board members should undertake a personal training needs analysis [57].
-(9) Learning programs should be flexible [58].
-(10) Schemes should keep appropriate records of the learning activities of board members [60].
+Section Sub-section Legal requirement TP R's guidance How we Comply Governing your scheme Knowledge and understanding required by pension board members [34 - 60] A member of the pension board of a public service pension scheme must be conversant with: • the rules of the scheme, and • any document recording policy about the administration of the scheme which is for the time being adopted in relation to the scheme.
+A member of a pension board must have knowledge and understanding of: • the law relating to pensions, and • any other matters which are prescribed in regulations.
+(1) (2) (3) (4) (5) (6) (7) (8) (9) Schemes should establish and maintain policies and arrangements for acquiring and retaining knowledge and understanding [38].
+Schemes should designate a person to take responsibility for (1) [38].
+Schemes should prepare and keep an updated list of documents with which they consider pension board members need to be conversant [46] Clear guidance on the roles and responsibilities and duties of boards and its members should be set out in scheme documentation [47].
+Schemes should assist pension board members to determine the degree of knowledge and understanding needed [48].
 The Fund's existing training policy has been amended to reflect the requirements for Knowledge and Understanding.
 This is reviewed regularly.
 The Fund's Governance & Risk Officer is responsible for all training matters.
 Terms of Reference for the Pension Board specify roles and responsibilities and these are documented accordingly.
 Board members have been introduced to the new CIPFA Knowledge and Skills Framework for Local Pension Boards, published in July 2015.
-Training and support needs will be assessed and develop in line with Board member needs.
-Training needs will be identified in a number of ways including self-identified (by Board members) needs and those identified or suggested by the Fund's officers.
-Additionally, all Board members are required to have completed the TPR Public Service Toolkit online training.
+Training and support needs will be assessed and developed in line with Board member needs.
+Training needs will be identified in a number of ways including self-identified (by Board members) and those identified or suggested by the Fund's officers.
 Regular Workshops are arranged to meet training needs.
 Additionally, the Fund have purchased access to the Intuition Know-How Online Library which provides online training modules covering all aspects of pension's information.
-External training and conferences also support training needs.
 Board members are encouraged to discuss their learning needs and experiences at each Board meeting and to ask for the support they need from the Fund for their ongoing learning.
 Records are being maintained of all formal training attended by Board members and reported on periodically.